sarweshshah/lumen-id/README.md

 # Lumen ID
-Generative IDs (Lumen IDs) for each attendee for the DI Conference on Nov 28.
+A visual identity (Lumen IDs) for each attendee for the DI Conference on Nov 28.
+This blended technique is based on programming and particularly on an algorithm enables the designer to create a graphic system of rules that will generate numerous results respectively, based on each attendee’s details.

 You can play with the test code here: https://editor.p5js.org/sarweshshah/full/F4SPgdMbY